Francesco Caldei: Life

 In the second half of 1625 Caldei moved from Rome to Venice.
 In the same period the Flemish painter Nicolas Régnier and the German painter Joseph Heintz the Younger also moved to Venice.
 Caldei would remain close to these two painters for the rest of his life.
 He made bequests to them in his first testament of 1663.
 He also maintained a close relationship with Régnier's son-in-law, the Flemish painter Daniel van den Dyck who later became the court painter of the Dukes of Mantua.
 Caldei is recorded in Venetian records from 1636 onwards.
 In the 1642 census of the Provveditori alla Sanità a Francesco Mantovano is recorded as living with a boy, perhaps an apprentice, and a woman.
 On 2 December 1648 the Gonzaga resident in Venice Francesco Framberti sent four paintings of fruits to the Duke of Mantua specifying that they had been painted by a Mantuan painter who had been artistically trained in Rome.
 It is believed that this artist was Caldei.

 In July 1651 Caldei married Giovanna de Poli, a widow.
 In the wedding contract, dated 6 July 1657, the amount of the dowry and its destination at the death of her husband were specified.
 On 21 November 1660 his wife wrote her will.
 It is not clear when she died.
-The biographer Marco Boschini dedicated some quatrains to Francesco Mantovano and inserted a woodcut derived of one his paintings in an gallery of famous Venetian painters in his La carta del navegar pitoresco, which was published in 1660.
+The biographer Marco Boschini dedicated some quatrains to Francesco Mantovano and inserted a woodcut derived of one his paintings in a gallery of famous Venetian painters in his La carta del navegar pitoresco, which was published in 1660.

 In 1661 Caldei is cited as an expert and intermediary for the sale of statues owned by the nobleman Pietro Marcello to Charles II, Duke of Mantua and Montferrat.
 In 1663 the painter is included in the Fifth Catalogue of painters of name who currently live in Venice which Giustiniano Martinioni added to his Venetia città nobilissima et singolare descritta in XIII libri da M. Francesco Sansovino.
 On 21 November 1663 he made a will.
 From the will it is clear that his first wife had died and that he had not yet remarried.
 In 1665 the artist was hired as assessor of the inventory of Giuseppe Martis' estate.
 In 1672 he was again mentioned in the same role, this time for the estate of the painter Giovan Andrea Fumiani.